upbound/configuration-observability-oss/README.md

 ```
 Note that your shell may need a fully qualified path versus `~` above.

-Now apply a provider configuration as follows.
+Apply a provider configuration as follows.
 ```
 cat <<EOF | kubectl -f -
 apiVersion: aws.upbound.io/v1beta1